javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 In practice, reading such text is rarely needed.

-**Writing to `textContent` is much more useful, because it allows to write the text "as text".**
+**Writing to `textContent` is much more useful, because it allows to write text the "safe way".**

-Compare that with writing "as HTML" with `innerHTML`:
+Let's say we have an arbitrary string, for instance entered by a user, and want to show it.

+- With `innerHTML` we'll have it inserted "as HTML", with all HTML tags.
+- With `textContent` we'll have it inserted "as text", all symbols are treated literally.

+Compare the two:

 ```html run
 <div id="elem1"></div>